 Combine the sauce ingredients in a food processor or immersion blender and pulse until smooth.
 Place in a bowl and cover with plastic wrap.
 Chill until ready to serve.

-Using three separate shallow bowls, place coconut or rice flour in one bowl, shredded coconut in another, and beaten eggs in the third.
+Set up three shallow bowls.
+Add coconut flour to one bowl, shredded coconut to the second, and beaten eggs to the third.

 In a medium bowl, whisk the coconut flour with garlic powder, onion powder, paprika, salt, and pepper.
 Stir well.

-Holding the tail, dredge each shrimp in the seasoned flour, then dip in egg, and press into shredded coconut.
-Gently shake off excess coconut and place on wire rack.
-Repeat with all the shrimp.
+Holding the shrimp by the tail, dredge each one in the seasoned flour, dip it into the egg, then press it into the shredded coconut.
+Shake off any excess and place the shrimp on the prepared wire rack.
+Repeat with the remaining shrimp.

 Notes